Extra Virgin Olive Oil can be used to prepare many dishes. Here are some reasons why.

 Extra Virgin Olive Oil is a must-have

-A few exceptional studies have supported the stability of Extra Virgin Olive Oil during ingestion.
+Only a few exceptional studies have proven the stability of Extra Virgin Olive Oil during ingestion.
 These scientific reports have really opened the door to the possibility of different oils separating.
 They heat the oils repeatedly, so they heat them for long periods of time and heat them to boiling point.

 These conditions are almost impossible to achieve in home cooking.
 Therefore, extra-virgin oil will prove safe when used at home.
 This is also true for oils rich in polyunsaturated fats like sunflower oil or generic vegetable oil.